smatchcube/smatchcube-website/content/SICP/Ex1.23.md

 tags: mit-scheme scheme SICP solution
 categories: SICP
 ---
-Here is the `find-divisor` procedure adapted to use the new `next` procedure.
+Here is the `find-divisor` procedure modified to use the new `next` procedure.
 ```scheme
 (define (next n)
   (if (= n 2) 3 (+ n 2)))